1966 Sunbeam Tiger Transmission

 style over the 3 finger unit.
 Part number that I have from McLeod is 360048 for the Diaphragm style cover.
 Make sure if your

 using a diaphragm style that is fits your flywheel.
-I recall the later 5.0L diaphragm may have a different
+I recall the later 5.0L diaphragm may have a different bolt pattern and metric

-bolts on the flywheel
+bolts on the flywheel.